Sunbird-cQube/cQube_Base/README.md

 - Fill the configuration details for above mentioned list in `config.yml` (* all values are mandatory)
 - Edit using `nano config.yml`
 - Save and Close the file

+  Initialization of infrastructure fileds
+- Fill the Infrastructure details like infrastructure name, infrastructure category and status based on the active infrastructure fields to be processed in `infrastructure_master.csv`
+- Edit using `nano infrastructure_master.csv`
+- Save and Close the file

 - Give the permission to install.sh file
 ```
 chmod u+x install.sh